ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_userpicker/README.txt

 Configuration
 --------------------------
 The ASU Userpicker module creates an AJAX autoocomplete userpicker widget and is easily assignable using the Fields managment UI in Drupal.
+Solr autocomplete is enabled by default without any configuration.

-It requires the CAS Attributes, LDAP Servers and User Reference modules to be enabled, and at least one LDAP Server to be configured.
+LDAP requires the CAS Attributes, LDAP Servers and User Reference modules to be enabled, and at least one LDAP Server to be configured.

 Using the ASU Userpicker with non-Field API managed fields requires custom